-When the temperatures heat up this summer in Wichita, there are plenty of options for keeping cool.
+When Wichita heats up, there’s no shortage of places to splash, float and chill.
 Whether you are looking for indoor or outdoor water adventures, use this list of Wichita water and splash parks, swimming pools and spray-grounds as your guide for where to cool off.

 A man surfs on a surfing simulator at Blast Off Bay Water ParkImage photography by Adler Grey Videography